 2.7 “Employer” has the following definitions:

-2.7.1 Under, C.R.S. § 8-4-101(6), “employer” has the same meaning as in the federal Fair Labor Standards Act at 29 U.S.C. § 203(d), and includes a foreign labor contractor and a migratory field labor contractor or crew leader; except the state or its agencies or entities, counties, cities and counties, municipal corporations, quasi-municipal corporations, school districts, and irrigation, reservoir, or drainage conservation companies or districts organized and existing under the laws of Colorado.
+2.7.1 Under [the CWA,] C.R.S. § 8-4-101(6)[, and as applied by the COMPS Order], “employer” has the same meaning as in the federal Fair Labor Standards Act[,][Deleted: ] 29 U.S.C. § 203(d), and includes a foreign labor contractor[,][Deleted:] a migratory field labor contractor or crew leader[, and each individual who owns or controls at least 25 percent of the ownership interests in an employer]; except [for a minority owner of the employer that demonstrates full delegation of its authority to control day-to-day operations of the employer; ][Deleted: t]the state or its agencies or entities, counties, cities and counties, municipal corporations, quasi-municipal corporations, school districts, and irrigation, reservoir, or drainage conservation companies or districts organized and existing under the laws of Colorado.
 “Foreign labor contractor” and “field labor contractor” have the definitions in C.R.S. §§ 8-4-101(7), (8.5).

 2.7.2 Under the HFWA, C.R.S. § 8-13.3-402(5), “employer” has the same meaning as in C.R.S. § 8-4-101(6), except that an “employer” also includes the state and its agencies or entities, counties, cities and counties, municipalities, school districts, and any political subdivisions of the state, but does not include the federal government.

-2.7.3 A “successor employer” is responsible for an acquired employer’s HFWA obligations, including but not limited to accrued, requested, or in-progress leave, and “means an employing unit, whether or not an employing unit at the time of acquisition, that … acquires all of an organization, a trade, or a business[,] or substantially all of the assets[,] of one or more employers subject to” HFWA.
-C.R.S. § 8-13.3-402(12).
-Acquiring “substantially all of the assets” of an employer is defined as in 26 U.S.C. § 368(a)(1)(C) and Rev. Proc.
-77-37, § 3.01; acquiring “a trade or a business” is defined as in C.R.S. § 8-76-104(11)(c).
+2.7.3 [Under the HFWA, C.R.S. § 8-13.3-402(12),] [Deleted:] “successor employer” is [Deleted:[“]an employing unit, whether or not an employing unit at the time of acquisition, that … acquires all of an organization, a trade, or a business[,] or substantially all of the assets[,] of one or more employers subject to” HFWA.
+[Deleted:][ A “successor employer” is responsible for an acquired employer’s HFWA obligations, including but not limited to accrued, requested, or in-progress leave.]

-2.7.4 To determine whether an employer meets the 16-employee threshold for HFWA coverage in 2021 pursuant to C.R.S. § 8-13.3-403(1)(b), the rules for counting employees to determine whether an employer is covered under the federal Family and Medical Leave Act apply: the employer must employ the requisite number of employees “for each working day during each of 20 or more calendar workweeks in the current or preceding calendar year”; “[a]ny employee whose name appears on the employer’s payroll will be considered employed each working day of the calendar week, and must be counted whether or not any compensation is received for the week”; “[e]mployees on paid or unpaid leave, including [sick or medical] leave, leaves of absence, disciplinary suspension, etc., are counted as long as the employer has a reasonable expectation that the employee will later return to active employment”’; “a corporation is a single employer rather than its separate establishments or divisions”; and employees are counted only if “within … the United States,” including any state, the District of Columbia, or any territory or possession of the United States.
-29 CFR §§ 825.104-105.
+(A) Acquiring “substantially all of the assets” of an employer is [Deleted:][the acquisition by one corporation, in exchange solely for all or a part of its voting stock, or in exchange solely for all or part of the voting stock of a corporation which is in control of the acquiring corporation, of substantially all of the properties of another corporation, but in determining whether the exchange is solely for stock the assumption by the acquiring corporation of a liability of the other shall be disregarded;

+(B) “Substantially all,” as used in Rule 2.7.3(A), is satisfied if there is a transfer of assets representing at least 90 percent of the fair market value of the net assets and at least 70 percent of the fair market value of the gross assets held by the corporation immediately preceding the transfer and which are part of the plan of reorganization will be considered as assets held by the corporation immediately prior to the transfer;

+(C) A “trade” or a “business,” as used in C.R.S. § 8-13.3-402(12), includes an employer’s work force.]

+[Deleted: